Vauchi Principles

 - E2E encryption for all communications

-- Zero-knowledge relay (sees only encrypted blobs)
+- Oblivious privacy-preserving relay (sees only encrypted blobs)

 - No tracking, analytics, or telemetry